Birth Preparation Massage

 $110 (90 MINUTES ONLY)

-All pregnant women who would like a manageable and enjoyable birthing experience will benefit from pelvic balancing.
+All pregnant women wanting an enjoyable birthing experience will benefit from pelvic balancing.

 Mothers with breech, transverse or posterior babies can use their balancing session to work on repositioning their baby with safe, non-intrusive methods.

-Mothers with anterior babies can use their session to smooth out ‘road blocks’ for baby - allowing the soft tissues of the pelvis to become supple in order to efficiently birth your baby.
+Mothers with anterior babies can use their session to smooth out ‘road blocks’ for baby - allowing the soft tissues of the pelvis to become supple and balanced in order to efficiently birth your baby.

-The more often you practice, the more effective these exercises will be.
+The more often you practice, the more effective these techniques will be.

 Prepare physically for childbirth.